nevergiveup0211/thoughtworks_assignment/README.md

 ## Setup and script details

-* In a Ubuntu 14/16 box with "git" installed clone this repo
+* In a Ubuntu 14/16 box with " git " installed clone this repo

 ```
 git clone https://github.com/krishnaghatti/thoughtworks_assignment.git
 ```

+* The repo " thoughtworks_assignment " has a script " setup.sh " which will be the base for setting up the system.
+* Change the current working directly to " thoughtworks_assignment "
+* The first time the script is run will check if docker, docker-compose are installed and install them if required.
+* Once the first step is complete, user has to log out of the current session and log back in for the group setting to take effect.